 Inspectors can be exposed to various environmental factors such as heat, rain and snow during the course of ship inspection.
 This in turn translates into body heat loss by radiation, evaporation, conduction and convection.
 Inspectors should keep hydrated during inspections considering the physical effort and environmental exposures applied.

 A generic Job Hazard Analysis (JHA) has been developed and can be obtained from CFIA Area Occupational Health and Safety (OSH) advisors.
 The JHA should be reviewed by all staff working on or around ships.

-- Fall arrest equipment as specified in area specific safe work procedures (i.e. harnesses, ropes, rope attachment devices).
+- Fall arrest equipment as specified in area specific safe work procedures (that is, harnesses, ropes, rope attachment devices)

 Should a confined space entry be required, inspectors are to refer their Area specific safe work procedures and the Canada Occupational Health and Safety Regulations for confined space entry compliance requirements.

 In case of an accident, seek first aid treatment immediately.
 Report the injury to your supervisor, a CFIA OSH representative, and a representative of the shipping firm or the ship owners(ship's agent).
 If there is any possibility of complication or if a secondary treatment is necessary, go to the emergency facilities of the nearest hospital.
 A Hazardous Occurrence Investigation and Report Hazardous Occurrence Investigation Report - CFIA/ACIA 0345 - (Internal access only) form is to be completed by the OSH representative and submitted to the inspection supervisor.
 The supervisor may request medical examination before the inspector can return to work duties.